Insurance for Your Addiction Treatment Needs

 New Directions For Women Helps Patients Find Affordable Treatment in California

-Regardless of your insurance status, there is a treatment plan somewhere for you.
-While your options are admittedly more limited, you do not necessarily have to have insurance to attend rehab.
-There are, however, many excellent treatment options for low-income or uninsured individuals.
+Regardless of your insurance status, there is a treatment plan here for you.
+Truth be told, you do not necessarily have to have insurance to attend rehab.
+There are many excellent treatment options for uninsured individuals.

-If you or a loved one is looking for addiction treatment services for women in California and you have a question about insurance or our services, please contact us today.
+If you are looking for addiction treatment services for women in California and you have a question about insurance or our services, please contact us today.
+We are waiting for your call.